Manish-72/E-commerce-Website/README.md

 # E-commerce-Website
-## Create a Fully Functional Ecommerce Application in Django
+### Created a Fully Functional Ecommerce Application in Django.